 Beveridge Family Teaching Prize Recipients

 Established in 1995, the Beveridge Family Teaching Prize honors the Beveridge family's long-standing commitment to the AHA and to K-12 teaching.
 Friends and family members endowed this award to recognize excellence and innovation in elementary, middle, and secondary-school history teaching, including career contributions and specific initiatives.
 The individual can be recognized either for individual excellence in teaching or for an innovative initiative applicable to the entire field.
-The prize is awarded on a two-year cycle rotation: in even-numbered years, to a group; in odd-numbered years, to an individual.
+The prize is awarded on a two-year rotation—to an individual in odd-numbered years and to a group in even-numbered years.